Groundwater flooding over the road following recent storms

 To enable social action, inspire behaviour change and, ultimately, create active citizens there is a need for increased public understanding on the environment.

-We have been undertaking this type of work for nearly ten years and over the last few years we have experienced an increased interest and opportunity for this area of work.
+We have been undertaking this type of work for nearly ten years and over the last few years we have experienced an increased interest and opportunity for this area of expertise.

 Through our projects below, our services include: